Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Problem Formulation

 while satisfying constraints of the form

-where $h(\cdot)$ is an arbitrary deterministic function, with some probability $\delta$, i.e., $\mathbb{P}(h\left(\bm{u}_{0:H},\bm{y}_{0:H}\right)\leq 0) \geq \delta$.
-In order to address this problem, we first consider how probabilistic performance and constraint violation guarantees can be provided for the case that a given control law $\bm{u}_t = \bm{\pi}(\bm{u}_{T:t-1},\bm{y}_{T:t-1},t)$ is applied to the unknown system.
-Based on the results of this analysis, we then consider how the search for an input trajectory $\bm{u}_{0:H}$ can be formulated as a tractable optimal control problem for whose solution constraint satisfaction guarantees can be directly inferred.
+where $h(\cdot)$ is an arbitrary deterministic function.
+Since the unknown parameters and the process and measurement noise may have infinite support, it is generally impossible to guarantee the satisfaction of the constraints (\ref{eq:constraints}) in every case, i.e., with probability $1$.
+Moreover, input trajectories with such guarantees tend to be overly conservative and are thus undesirable due to poor performance.
+Instead, we aim to find an input trajectory that is probabilistically robust, i.e., for which we can derive guarantees of the form $\mathbb{P}(h(\bm{u}_{0:H},\bm{x}_{0:H},\bm{y}_{0:H})\leq 0) \geq \alpha$ when applied to the system.
+In order to address this problem, we first consider how probabilistic guarantees can be provided for the case that a given control law $\bm{u}_t = \bm{\pi}(\bm{u}_{T:t-1},\bm{y}_{T:t-1},t)$ is applied to the unknown system.
+Based on this analysis, we consider how the search for an input trajectory $\bm{u}_{0:H}$ can be formulated as a tractable OCP for whose solution probabilistic performance and constraint satisfaction guarantees can be inferred directly.